ncssar/caltopo_python/docs/source/credentials.rst

 10. Enter the 12-character 'code' value as 'id' in the configuration file.
 Enter the 44-character value of 'key' as 'key' in the configuration file.
 Enter the 6-character 'id' value as 'accountId' in the configuration file::

-	# sartopo_python config file
+	# caltopo_python config file
 	# This file contains credentials used to send API map requests
-	#  to sartopo.com.
+	#  to caltopo.com.
 Protect and do not distribute these credentials.
 	[joe@example.com]
 	id=XXXXXXXXXXXX
 	key=xXXXXxXXXXXXXXXxxxXXXXxXxXXXXXXXXXXXX=